Specialist Medico-Legal Audiology

 Clinical Assessment

-Assessment conducted at our facility or at a venue of your choosing.
+Assessment conducted at the practice or at a venue of your choosing.
 Full ISO 8253-1 protocol applied.
 Nationwide availability.
 Results reviewed same day.

 04